-At this time public services were not easily granted by the colonial government.
 The first post office appeared in Box Hill in 1860, as did the first school.
 There was no water supply until 1894, and a wait of a further 30 years before the Shire of Nunawading received its electricity from the Victorian State Electricity Commission.

-With local orchards growing and marketing flowers both for seed and for the Melbourne cut-flower market, spring was a picturesque season in Nunawading.
+With local orchards growing and marketing flowers both for seed and for the Melbourne cut-flower market, spring was a picturesque season in the parish.
 Some growers specialized in particular flowers; others, like the Adult Deaf and Dumb Society, grew a broad range which might include carnations, dahlias, roses, gladioli and chrysanthemums.
 The soil was suitable for a wide variety of plants and flowers were transported by rail daily to the city.

 Demand for bricks was high in the 1880s largely because of Melbourne’s growth, and the local clay industries developed rapidly to cater to the expanding interest in brick homes.
-Nunawading possessed both high quality clays and good burning timber to feed the hungry kilns.
+The area possessed both high quality clays and good burning timber to feed the hungry kilns.
 The municipality was well positioned to take advantage of the booming construction industry – though equally well positioned to be effected by the results of its eventual downturn.